eazy5061/eazy5061/README.md

 Hi, My name is **Tea Hong Liang** and I am staying in a town at the east side of Singapore called [Tampines](https://en.wikipedia.org/wiki/Tampines).

 I had over 10 years of working experience as Field Engineer.
-Due to company restructuring, I was been layoff last year July.
+Due to company restructuring, I was been layoff in July 2024.
-<br>After that I started taking up courses in Data Science and Data Analyst, and starting to grow my passion on data.
+<br>After that I started upskilling myself by taking up Data Science and Data Analyst courses, and being to start to grow my passion in data and AI.
-<br>I'm currently looking to transit as a Data Analyst/Data Scienist/Data Engineer.
+<br>I had recently completed my Diploma in Infocomm Technology (Data) at Lithan Academy and is currently looking out for opportunties to transit as a Data Analyst/Data Scienist/Data Engineer.

 ## Capstone Projects
 Below links are the projects I did for data analyst courses: